pyscaffold/pyscaffold/docs/features.rst

 ------------------

-If you want to work with `namespace packages`_, you will be glad to hear that PyScaffold supports the `PEP 420`_ specification for implicit namespaces, which is very useful to distribute a larger package as a collection of smaller ones.
+If you want to work with `namespace packages`_, you will be glad to hear that PyScaffold supports the :pep:`420` specification for implicit namespaces, which is very useful to distribute a larger package as a collection of smaller ones.
 ``putup`` can automatically setup everything you need with the ``--namespace`` option.
 For example, use::